Last Updated on June 29, 2022 by Angela Vaz

 9. Let go of the past

-You may have made mistakes in the past but don’t let it ruin your future.
+You may have made mistakes in the past but don’t let them ruin your future.
 We all make mistakes.
 We are human after all.

 Some mistakes are bigger than others and can leave deep wounds or be difficult to recover from – like a marriage to an abusive partner or a business deal that went sour.